anmolllllllll/Sampling/README.md

-This project compares different sampling techniques when used upon various ML models for classification: following sampling techniques were used:
+This project compares different sampling techniques when used up on various ML models for classification: following sampling techniques were used:

 Random Sampling
 Structured Sampling